 Growing up was great, even if we were less than lucky.
 Our mother, Yvonne, is number one in our lives and we were always “three the hard way.”

-When were were five, our mom woke us up crying.
+When we were five, our mom woke us up crying.
 She said our dad was just murdered.
-Our only memories of him are of shoulder rides and wrestling.
+Our only memories of him are shoulder rides and wrestling.

 Another person named Bill became the man in our lives for six years and taught us manners and football.
 He slipped carrying a water jug and spent his days on an air mattress because of his back.
 Our mom found him dead next to that mattress one day.
-We were so hurt we missed two weeks of school.
+We were so devastated we missed two weeks of school.
 It was hard to pick up the pieces.

 We signed to an agency but it wasn’t easy finding work.
 We stood in our Calvins in Time Square trying to make money.
 The first place we could afford in the Bronx had bullet holes in the front door.